ConsumerAffairs Unaccredited Brand

 - Accessible service: Broadvoice sells or leases a range of IP desktop phones from Cisco, Polycom and Obihai.
 The service also works with phones or adapters from other manufacturers.

 - Domestic and international plans: Local and long-distance calling are included.
 With an international plan, customers can call across borders at no extra charge.

 - Pay-as-you-go international pricing options: This is a nice option for businesses that don't do a lot of international calling.

 - Award-winning, US-based customer service: Local customer service means you will get the assistance you need when you need it, from a reliable representative.

-- Best for Residential users, small businesses and large corporations.
+- Best for: Residential users, small businesses and large corporations.

-Broadvoice Company Profile
+Broadvoice Company Information

 - Company Name:

 - Postal Code: